bw-sleeptracker/back-end/README.md

 ### day/latest/current-user
 #### GET
 * Requires user to be logged in
-* Returns a JSON object containing most recent sleep log data for a user by user id ordered by date
+* Returns a JSON object containing most recent sleep day log data for a user by user id ordered by date

 ```js